The Blue Cat

 "I only know the cat is blue..."

 Click here to read distinguished New Zealand novelist's Kate de Goldi's speech at the Sydney launch.
+For teachers's notes for the novel, click here.
+And click here for recent reviews and here and here for blog interviews.
+Also here and here for guest blog posts written by Ursula.

 The Russian Blue is sometimes described as the "Doberman Pinscher" of cats.
 Read more about the breed here and here.
 Click here to see how cats open their eyes in excitement at the moment they pounce.
 And here to read "Hawk Roosting" by Ted Hughes.